You are viewing a story from harrypotterfanfiction.com

 As it turned out, Sirius and I did end up meeting for more detentions.
 I was able to keep myself out of trouble, but he wasn’t, and he involved me in his mischief.
 It was because we were passing notes in Transfiguration; I had just opened a scrap of parchment Sirius had lobbed across the room and accidentally laughed out loud at its contents.
 We had been writing silly comments back and forth about the lecture Professor McGonagall was giving us about an Animagus who could turn into a bat.
 Sirius had written: Unfortunate consequences of turning into a bat which the Animagus Nolan neglects to mention: Melanie Hastings will steal your liver and throw it at someone’s face.

 I laughed and then saw Sirius grinning at me from across the room.
 But McGonagall caught on to what was happening, and gave us both detention.
 And it wasn’t bad at all – I found myself actually looking forward to our detention, and then we spent the whole time talking and it didn’t seem like a punishment.
 Our plentiful conversation was not just a way to pass the time, but because we found we really enjoyed each other’s company when we weren’t arguing.
 In truth, we probably could have finished the work in half the time had we not been so caught up in conversation and friendly banter, but we were in no hurry to leave!

-The following week, Mandy informed me that she had met the man of her dreams.
+Mandy informed me one day that she had met the man of her dreams.
 I told her that she had met Sirius years ago, but surprisingly it was not Sirius to whom she was referring.
 She wouldn’t tell me who it was, because she said she’d had enough of my teasing her about Sirius and she wasn’t going to let Charlotte and me tease her about her new flame.